 - Custom perspectives with advanced rules (new feature of OF3) won’t sync back to OF2.
 Therefore, upgraded custom perspectives or newly created ones simply won’t show up on OF2.
 It is possible to downgrade perspectives to OF2 format, but then new features are not available.

 So, on which edges does OmniFocus 3 improve over its predecessor?
 Why would anyone consider spending money on an upgrade?

 Well, first, there is a new look and feel with updated icons, fonts and colors.
 Not the biggest change, but still very pleasing to the eye.
 It comes with a revamped UI for iPad which improves it quite a bit on the tablet front.

 Then, there is a number of new features.
 Each has potential of changing how one could use the app in their workflows.
 Don’t worry, OF3 can still be used exactly like OF2, if you are in love with your current workflows.
 OF3 only adds new options.
 Productivity and workflows are highly individual, after all.

-The Omni Group refreshed the look of OmniFocus for iOS.
-I would not go as far as calling it a revamp in design language - but various color changes, bolder font styles, and stronger contrasts make the app more visually pleasing.
+The Omni Group refreshed the look of OmniFocus on all platforms.
+I would not go as far as calling it a revamp in design language – but various color changes, bolder font styles, and stronger contrasts make the app more visually pleasing.

 Both the bright UI and the dark UI have been updated.
 I think it turned out absolutely gorgeous.
 The nice design also makes the application more fun to use, for some reason.